shiblon/entroq/README.md

 start up one or more workers responsible for handling the flow of tasks through your system.
 Initial injection of tasks can easily be done with the provided libraries or command-line clients.

+Rather than design a pipeline, it makes sense to have workers that are responsible for doing small tasks, and one or more worker types that are responsible for implementing a pipeline state machine.
+In its simplest form, you can create a "trampoline" worker that handles responses to a single global queue and pushes them into individual task queues depending on contents and disposition.

+Pipelines are very brittle ideas and should generally be avoided.
+In a pipeline that grows over time, the complexity of each component increases exponentially with the number of possible input and output types.
+A trampoline, on the other hand, allows every worker to be "single-purpose", encoding state transitions in one place instead of spreading them across the entirety of a microservice architecture.

 ### Commit Once, Maybe Work Twice